-VIC QLD TAS SA WA NSW ACT NT Landlord's repair ob oligations (see also 'c compensation for dis turbance', etc.).
-A lease is taken to provide that a landlord must maintain in a condition consistent with condition of the premises when the retail premises lease was entered into: (a) the structure of, and fixtures in, the premises; (b) plant and equipment at the premises; and (c) appliances, fittings and fixtures provided by the landlord relating to gas, electricity, water, drainage or other services, unless: (e) the need for repair arises out of misuse by the tenant; or (d) the tenant is entitled or required to remove those items at the end of the lease, (s.52 RLA).
-No provision.
-No provision.
-No provision.
-No provision.
-A lease is taken to provide that if the landlord fails to rectify any breakdown of plant or equipment under the landlord's care or maintenance, or in the case of a shop within a retail shopping centre fails to adequately clean, maintain or repair the retail shopping centre (including common areas), and the landlord does not rectify the matter as soon as reasonably practicable after being requested in writing by the tenant to do so, the landlord is liable to pay the tenant reasonable compensation for any loss or damage (other than nominal damage) suffered by the tenant as a consequence (ss.34(1)(e) & (f) RLA).
-No provision.
-No provision.
-Urgent repairs If there is a fault or damage which has a substantial effect on the tenant's business, the landlord is responsible to repair under the terms of the lease or the Act, and the tenant is unable to get the landlord to effect the repairs despite having taken reasonable steps, the No provision.
-The landlord is not liable to pay compensation for loss or damage suffered because the landlord takes action: (a) as a reasonable response to an emergency; or No provision.
-No provision.
-No provision.
-No provision.
-The landlord is not liable to pay compensation for loss or damage suffered because the landlord takes action: (a) as a reasonable response to an emergency; or No provision.
-No provision.
+VIC QLD TAS SA WA NSW ACT NT (a) the structure of, and fixtures in, the premises; (b) plant and equipment at the premises; and (c) appliances, fittings and fixtures provided by the landlord relating to gas, electricity, water, drainage or other services, (s.52(2) RLA) unless: (e) the need for repair arises out of misuse by the tenant; or (d) the tenant is entitled or required to remove those items at the end of the lease, (s.52(3) RLA). repair the retail shopping centre (including common areas), and the landlord does not rectify the matter as soon as reasonably practicable after being requested in writing by the tenant to do so, the landlord is liable to pay the tenant reasonable compensation for any loss or damage (other than nominal damage) suffered by the tenant as a consequence (ss.34(1)(e) & (f) RLA). (s.32(5) RLA).
+A tenant may agree to carry out, or cause to be carried out, repairs or maintenance work in respect of an essential safety measure on behalf of the landlord (s.52(6) RLA).
+This does not affect any obligation of the landlord as an owner of the building to comply with any requirement under the Building Act 1993 (Vic) or regulations made under that Act (s.52(7) RLA).